algowatchpenn/GerryFair/README.md

 optional arguments:
-  -h, --help            show this help message and exit -n NAME, --name NAME  name of the to store the new datasets (Required) -d DATASET, --dataset DATASET
+  -h, --help            show this help message and exit -n NAME, --name NAME  name of the file to store the new datasets (Required) -d DATASET, --dataset DATASET
                         name of the original dataset file (Required) -a ATTRIBUTES, --attributes ATTRIBUTES